Computer Information Systems vs. Information Technology

 Computer Information Technology at Elmhurst

-If information technology piques your interest, Elmhurst College offers a two-year M.S. in Computer Information Technology.
+If information technology piques your interest, Elmhurst University offers a two-year M.S. in Computer Information Technology.
 Students take one session a week, either on campus or online, and can concentrate in computer networks, application development or data science.

 Interested In Getting Started?